Scroll Top

 Labor and Material Availability

 Before the great recession, it was easier to secure products because manufacturers maintained a stock of standard materials, equipment, and fixtures.
 Today however, many manufacturers have shifted closer to a “made to order” approach to minimize their risk.
+An approach that has added a level of difficulty to forecasting a set amount of products that does not exceeded planned budgets while still meeting demand.

 Add to this, the fact that construction work across the country is at record high levels.
 Manufacturers of certain products have trouble keeping up with the high demand, meaning lead times for securing products are being extended.
 (At the time of this writing, production for aluminum windows, for example, has extended to 16-20 weeks from the approval of shop drawings.)

 Of course, with the high rate of construction work comes a high demand for labor.
-Record low unemployment, combined with a shortage of skilled labor and diminishing support for vocational education, equates to problems in construction with extra hurdles in time, cost, and quality of work.
+Record low unemployment, combined with a shortage of skilled labor and diminishing support for vocational education, equates to additional problems in construction with extra hurdles in time, cost, and quality of work.

 More Complicated Systems and Regulations